List of Only Fools and Horses characters: PC Terry Hoskins

-Police Constable Terence "Terry" Hoskins (Christopher Mitchell) appeared in two episodes – May the Force Be with You and To Hull and Back.
+Police Constable Terence "Terry" Hoskins (Christopher Mitchell) appeared in two episodes – "May the Force Be with You" and "To Hull and Back'".
 He works alongside Roy Slater but does not like him.
 Slater often makes him miss lunch and watch suspects whilst Slater is away.
 He has a conversation with Del Boy, in which it is revealed Del Boy sold Terry's mother a gas fire, advising Del to tell Slater who stole a microwave he was accused of stealing.
-In To Hull and Back, Slater's superiors suspect him of diamond smuggling and order Terry to keep an eye on Slater, with Terry driving Slater into a police sting at the end of the episode.
+In "To Hull and Back", Slater's superiors suspect him of diamond smuggling and order Terry to keep an eye on Slater, with Terry driving Slater into a police sting at the end of the episode.

 Jevon

-Jevon (Steven Woodcock) is a friend of Rodney and Mickey Pearce, first seen in Dates.
+Jevon (Steven Woodcock) is a friend of Rodney and Mickey Pearce, first seen in "Dates".
 Unlike Mickey, Jevon is successful with women, though to his chagrin Cassandra Parry rebuffed him when he asked her to dance.
 He was even more surprised when she agreed to dance with Rodney.
 Jevon set up a trading partnership with Mickey Pearce, which lasted throughout the sixth series.
-They apparently gave up on the trading business at the end of that series though, following a run in with the Driscoll brothers which left them both in plaster.
-Jevon made one further appearance in The Jolly Boys' Outing, after which Woodcock left the series to take the role of Clyde Tavernier in EastEnders and the character was not seen again.
-He appeared in The Jolly Boys' Outing, Little Problems, Sickness & Wealth, Yuppy Love and Dates.
+They apparently gave up on the trading business at the end of that series, though, following a run in with the Driscoll brothers which left them both in plaster.
+Jevon made one further appearance in "The Jolly Boys' Outing", after which Woodcock left the series to take the role of Clyde Tavernier in EastEnders and the character was not seen again.
+He appeared in "The Jolly Boys' Outing", "Little Problems", "Sickness & Wealth", "Yuppy Love" and "Dates'".

 Nerys

-"Nervous" Nerys (Andrée Bernard) was the Nag's Head barmaid who appeared in two episodes, Dates and Sickness and Wealth.
+"Nervous" Nerys (Andrée Bernard) was the Nag's Head barmaid who appeared in two episodes, "Dates'" and "Sickness and Wealth".
 She briefly dated Rodney, although she was left terrified when a gang of yobs chased them in the van.
 Nerys was later scared again when she interrupted the séance that the Trotters were attending.

 Alan and Pamela Parry

 Alan (Denis Lill) and Pamela Parry (Wanda Ventham) made infrequent appearances during series six and seven.
 They are Cassandra's parents, and subsequently Rodney's in-laws.

-Alan is the owner of a successful printing firm, Parry Print Ltd, which employs Rodney between 1989 and 1991, and later becomes a friend of Del Boy.
+Alan is the owner of a successful printing firm, Parry Print Ltd, which employs Rodney from 1989 to 1991, and later becomes a friend of Del Boy.
 Despite being a successful businessman by the time he met Del, Alan, who used to live on a council estate in the area, often ending up drunk or getting sick after eating too many jellied eels whilst under Del's influence, much to the chagrin of more overtly middle-class Pam.
-They are both in attendance at Damien's christening in Miami Twice.
+They are both in attendance at Damien's christening in "Miami Twice".